Molagg92/AnasHouseCleaning/CapLog2.md

 `6:29` So it turns out I had a few migrations pending, wich was causeing a mess with my foreign key constraints in the SQL schema.
 I fixed it!
 I think I actually have a many to many with services-employees, and a one to many with clients-services!

+`6:46` researching, I get the feeling I am getting this error, because of my relationships.
+Service might have to be associated witha  client